sabotage-linux/sabotage/README.md

 **The mailing list is currently unmaintained. please use IRC.**

-/join #sabotage on irc.freenode.net for real time help.
+/join #sabotage on irc.libera.chat for real time help.

 **READ THE COOKBOOK FIRST BEFORE POSTING**.